cernylab/libLLKA/examples/gui_assigner/README.md

 The example needs to be pointed to a directory with NtC classification parameters.
 Setting the "Path parameter directory" to the "assets" directory if this repository is sufficient.

-Note that the example can only process mmCif files.
+Note that the example can only process mmCIF files.